absinthe-graphql/absinthe/guides/client/relay.md

 ## Mutations

-Relay sets some specific constraints around the way arguments and results for mutations are structured.
+Relay Classic sets some specific constraints around the way arguments and results for mutations are structured.

+> In Relay Modern (if you're using the `:modern` option when defining
+> the schema), you'll have access to a similar set of macros as
+> discussed here, but be aware that the constraints mentioned (on
+> `input`, on `clientMutationId`, etc) don't apply.
+See the
+> documentation for [Absinthe.Relay.Mutation.Modern](https://hexdocs.pm/absinthe_relay/Absinthe.Relay.Mutation.Modern.html) for more
+> specific instructions.

 Relay expects mutations to accept exactly one argument, `input`, an `InputObject`.
 On the JavaScript side, it automatically populates a field on the